ryanpatenio/learning-nextjs/README.md

 - after that create a @decrypt function that will decrypt the encrypted session
 - create a function that will createSession using that encrypt function bind with your first arguments [userId] and store in cookies()
 - it will store jwt tokens in your cookies that name [session]

+# Implement own local fonts [google font]
+[
+    import localFont from 'next/font/local';

+const myFont = localFont({
+  src : [
+      {
+        path : "../fonts/Poppins-Bold.ttf",
+        weight : "600",
+        style : 'bold'
+      },
+      {
+        path : "../fonts/Poppins-Light.ttf",
+        weight : "200",
+        style : 'light'
+      },

+    ]
+});
+] - this is how to use local font
+- using google font download from [fonts.google.com/specimen/Poppins]
+- create a folder fonts in src/fonts then put the font you like
+- then go to your layout then const myFont = localFont({ src : '../fonts/Poppins-Bold.ttf'}); use this
+- then put in your body tags className= {myFont.className} to implement your own local font you want to use
+- if you have diff fonts you want to use you can pass an object array in the 2nd args in
+-  you can use font Poppins from next/font/google from nextjs